The market is changing daily. Stay on top of changes with our June Market Update »

 • Number of Users: If you have over 15 concurrent users, consider adding 1-2 GB of RAM to every 5 additional users.

 • Size of Database(s): The most important consideration due to its direct impact on processing needed to populate a data warehouse, if the database is 50 GB or under then 16 GB of RAM is sufficient.
+For databases in the 100 GB and above range, consider 64 GB or more depending on query load and concurrency.

-Deciding how much RAM you need depends primarily on your company’s unique needs and intended usage.
-If someone has a database in the 100 GB range, it’s recommended to have anywhere from 16-64 RAM.
-Of course, there is no such thing as “too much RAM”, but for companies working on a budget, shelling out for maximum RAM may not be an option.
+Note: Of course, there is no such thing as "too much RAM", but for companies working on a budget, shelling out for maximum RAM may not be an option.

-And as always, if you need help deciding how much RAM your server needs, feel free to contact our IT experts to discuss your options.
+Feel free to contact our IT experts to discuss your options.
 It’s our goal to make your next server-buying experience a pleasant one.

 Comments